Skip to main content

 Survey: The future of biologicals quality control and batch release testing

-The survey closing date is Friday 25 October 2024.
+Survey closing date: Friday 22 November 2024 (extended deadline).
 It should take no more than 30 minutes to complete.